yWorks/yfiles-for-html-demos/demos/style/string-template-node-style/README.md

 This demo presents the built-in [StringTemplateNodeStyle](https://docs.yworks.com/yfileshtml/#/api/StringTemplateNodeStyle) that leverages simple data binding to declaratively render SVG as node style.

-With this style, node visualizations are defined by a SVG templating language, similar to what is known in React, VueJS, Angular, and similar frameworks. `StringTemplateNodeStyle`'s template language is a lot simpler and less powerful than the templating support in the aforementioned frameworks, but it is more lightweight and does not depend on third party software.
+With this style, node visualizations are defined by a SVG templating language, similar to what is known in React, Vue, Angular, and similar frameworks. `StringTemplateNodeStyle`'s template language is a lot simpler and less powerful than the templating support in the aforementioned frameworks, but it is more lightweight and does not depend on third party software.

 The section [Using SVG Templates in Styles](https://docs.yworks.com/yfileshtml/#/dguide/custom-styles_template-styles) in the Developer's Guide elaborates on how to create template strings and which properties are available for data binding.